What Health and Safety Measures Will be In Place in Light of COVID-19?

 hire with a thicker-tyre bike.

-What is the difference between Above Deck and Below Deck cabins?
+What is the difference between Above Deck and Lower Deck cabins?

 The cabins are based on 2 sharing, and consist of twin beds, bunk beds or one double bed.
 If you prefer a